 Investing in our securities involves risks.
 You should carefully consider the risks described below and other information contained or incorporated by reference in this prospectus before making an investment decision.
-The risks and uncertainties described below and in our other filings with the Securities and Exchange Commission (the "SEC") incorporated by reference herein are not the only ones facing SunPower.
+The risks and uncertainties described below and in our other filings with the SEC incorporated by reference herein are not the only ones facing SunPower.
 Additional risks and uncertainties not presently known to us or that we currently consider immaterial may also adversely affect us.
 If any of the following risks occur, our business, financial condition or results of operations could be materially harmed.
 In such case, the value of our securities could decline and you may lose all or part of your investment.